Justmalhar/open-audio/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Install dependencies with `npm install`.
-4. Start the development server with `npm start`.
+4. Start the development server with `npm run dev`.
 5. Open `http://localhost:3000` to view it in the browser.

 ## Usage